tiankonguse/tiankonguse01.github.io/_posts/linux/2014-09-30-linux-command.md

 * w List logged-in users.
 * wall Write to all users.
 * whoami Show how you are currently logged in.

+### NFS and NIS

+* domainname Set or display name of current NIS domain.
+* makedbm Rebuild NIS databases.
+* rpcbind DARPA port to RPC program number mapper.
+* portmap The old name for rpcbind.
+* rpcinfo Report RPC information.
+* ypbind Connect to NIS server.
+* ypcat Print values in NIS database.
+* ypinit Build new NIS databases.
+* ypmatch Print value of one or more NIS keys.
+* yppasswd Change user password in NIS database.
+* yppasswdd Update NIS database in response to yppasswd.
+* yppoll Determine version of NIS map at NIS server.
+* yppush Propagate NIS map.
+* ypserv NIS server daemon.
+* ypset Point ypbind at a specific server.
+* yptest Check NIS configuration.
+* ypwhich Display name of NIS server or map master.
+* ypxfr Transfer NIS database from server to local host.